 Use the +/- MEASURES to add more, well, measures to your loop.

 Use the +/- RESOLUTION to increase the number of divisions per loop.

 The SWING slider gives the loop a little groove.

 Swing is adjusted globally, so both the loop and the song will have the same swing value.

 When all the way to the left, things sound robotic, quick steps (all blue across the board) will sound like a machine gun.

 All the way to the right might make the things sound awful... since the even beats will be off-beat quite a bit.
 However, if you need that quick hop-step, this can work to your advantage.

-Bounce means export the song as a WAV file.
+Cool people say "bounce", which means export or save the song to a wav file.
 The bounced WAV file can be used in other programs... it's a standard issue WAV file.